dunckr/https-dev/readme.md

 * Developing locally when integrating with third parties especially webhooks can require https
 * Generating certificates is a pain
-* It clutters up the repository
+* Certificates clutter up the repository
-* One more thing to manage

 ## Usage